FlareFlo/Discord-Video-Compressor/README.md

-# Discord-Video-Compressor
+# FFMPEG-Based-Video-Compressor
- A script based on FFMPEG running through WSL, which compresses videos for targeted filesize (discord presets included)
+ A script based on FFMPEG running through WSL, which compresses videos for targeted filesize

  Requirements;
  WSL with: